After a certain time, your riding mower blades age and they wear out because of the continuous cleaning of the extra garbage weeds of your lawn.

 So, grab a perfect size wrench for taking the mounting nut off of the joint.
 Then, remove the blade and replace it with the new one.

 It’s very important that you get the exact size and shape of the blade.
 Or else, the blades will have trouble moving down there.

-So, no you know how to change blades on riding mower without removing deck.
+So, no you know how to change blades on a riding mower without removing the deck.

 However, we would advise you to be very careful when you’re dealing with a mower that has blades.
-The sharp blades might cause serious casualties resulting to death.
+The sharp blades might cause serious injuries.

 So, be safe, and best of luck changing the blades on your own.